-Intersession is conducted during the following three-week breaks in the academic calendar: late December to mid-January, late May to mid-June, and late July to mid-August.
-Annually, many existing and new or experimental credit courses are offered in intersession, providing students with an opportunity to examine academic areas not scheduled in their current curricula and faculty members with a means to experiment with new ideas and formats for teaching.
-On-campus, study away, and online or distance classes are offered during intersession.
-Students are encouraged to consult with their advisors to determine if a particular intersession class will fulfill specific degree requirements.
+Intersession is conducted during the following three-week breaks in the academic calendar: late December to mid January, late May to mid June, and late July to mid August.
+Annually, many existing and new or experimental credit courses are offered in Intersession, providing students with an oportunity to examine academic areas not scheduled in their current curricula and faculty members with a means to experiment with new ideas and formats for teaching.
+On-campus, study away, and online or distance classes are offered during Intersession.
+Students are encouraged to consult with their advisors to determine if a particular Intersession class will fulfill specific degree requirements.
 Intersession course information can be found online at global.k-state.edu/intersession/.

-K-State Evening College courses are offered on the K-State campus in Manhattan in eight-week, 12-week, and 16-week schedules between 5:30 and 10:30 p.m.
+K-State Evening College courses are offered on the K-State campus in Manhattan in 8-week, 12-week, and 16-week schedules between 5:30 and 10:30 p.m.
 For complete Evening College information visit global.k-state.edu/courses/eveningcollege/.

 UFM Community Learning Center

 UFM Community Learning Center provides credit and noncredit educational opportunities for Kansas State University, the Manhattan area and communities across Kansas.
-More than 800 classes are available each year, with topics ranging from recreation, test preparation, health and wellness, recreation and fitness, living green, cooking and more.
+More than 800 classes are available each year, with topics ranging from recreation, test preparation, health and wellness, living green, cooking and more.
 Many recreational classes are offered for K-State credit.
-UFM also sponsors the Lou Douglas Lecture Series on Public Issues, hosts the Manhattan Community Garden, coordinates a teen mentoring program and hosts Project EXCELL.
+UFM also sponsors the Lou Douglas Lecture Series on Public Issues, hosts the Manhattan Community Garden, coordinates a teen mentoring program, and provides other Kansas communities with the resources to start their own community education programs.
 For additional information about UFM and its programs and activities visit www.tryufm.org or email: email@example.com.

 143 Waters Hall